gvwilson/sensibleadventures/gleam/gleam.md

 His father's disappearance wasn't what made Sparkle mean, though.
 What made that happen was the stories the children told.
-The quickest way to get a black eye in the schoolyard was to say out loud that Sparkle's father had been eaten by Number One's snarly-dogs, or by Number One himself.
+The quickest way to get a black eye in the schoolyard was to say out loud that Sparkle's father had been eaten by Number One's clankers, or by Number One himself.
 And if you said that he had run away on purpose, and was living happily ever after in some other village, somewhere out in the darkness, well, more than your eyes would be black and blue by